liammcluckie/cbd-shield/README.md

 - Header/Navigation - *Top Level*

-    - This website will use a fixed navigation bar that hides the menu items unless the user is scrolling upwards, which will then cause the navbar to display itself in a smooth animation.
-The reason for this UI decision is to avoid hiding any content and cluttering of the page enhancing the UX.
+    - This website will use a standard navigation bar, there is no need for this to be a fixed navbar as there will be a back to top button implemented throughout the site for UX purposes.

     - The main navbar will collapse on medium screen sizes into a hamburger menu, but the functionality will remain the same.

-    - There will also be a sub navigation menu included that will feature a search bar allowing the user to immediately search the sites products.
+    - The navigation menu will feature a search bar allowing the user to immediately search the sites products.

     - The header section will include and eye catching hero image alongside information, snappy hero text that acts as a call to action.
 This feature will include well thought out white space and on brand colours.